Carbon-Twelve-C12/quantera/README.md

 - **✅ End-to-End Security**: Complete security coverage from smart contracts to frontend

 ## Overview
-Quantera is an ecosystem for tokenizing any financial asset class.
-While initially focused on U.S. Treasury securities, the platform is architecturally designed for multi-asset support with superior liquidity solutions, yield optimization, and cross-chain interoperability.
-Leveraging Ethereum's capabilities, Quantera aims to become the leading tokenization platform globally, serving both institutional and individual investors.
-The platform provides specialized support for environmental assets and sustainable finance instruments, positioning Quantera at the forefront of Web3 sustainability solutions.
+Quantera is an ecosystem for tokenizing any financial product.
+The platform is architecturally designed for multi-asset support with superior liquidity solutions, yield optimization, and cross-chain interoperability.
+Quantera aims to become the leading tokenization platform globally, serving both institutional and individual investors.

 ## Key Features
 - **Asset-Agnostic Tokenization**: Modular system for tokenizing any asset class